 Possum Trot: How One Texas Church Adopted 77 Children

 If you put Possum Trot, Texas into your preferred map app, chances are it won’t show up.
 Much of Possum Trot consists of dirt roads and a country landscape.
 Located in Shelby County, about as far east as you can go before hitting Louisiana, most residents come from working-class families.
-Yet this tiny town made waves in 1996 for their incredible act of love.
-One local church, Bennett Chapel Missionary Baptist, decided to adopt as many of the hardest-to-place children in Texas as possible.
+Yet one church in this tiny town made waves in 1996 for their incredible act of love.
+Bennett Chapel Missionary Baptist Church decided to adopt as many of the hardest-to-place children in Texas as possible.
 Their congregation was small, but they knew no child should be without a home.
-What followed was an incredible journey that changed the lives of 77 kids, one that we hope will repeat many times over.
-You’re never too small to make a difference, and one little church in Possum Trot, Texas proved it.
+What followed was an incredible journey that changed the lives of 77 kids.
+You’re never too small to make a difference, and Bennett Chapel proved it.

 Ordinary People, Extraordinary Action

-In 1996, Donna Martin was in the middle of mourning for her late mother when she felt called to adopt.
-Though she had two biological children, her mother’s limitless love inspired Donna to love that way, too.
-When she attended an informational meeting about adoption, however, her heart broke for what she saw.
-Many of the children available for adoption suffered abuse, neglect, trauma, and unsafe living situations.
+Donna Martin was in the middle of mourning for her late mother when she felt God calling her family to adopt.
+Though she had two biological children, her own mother’s limitless love inspired Donna to love that way, too.
+When she attended an informational meeting about adoption, her heart broke for what she saw.
+Many of the children available for adoption suffered abuse, neglect, trauma, and dangerous situations.
 And while they desperately needed homes, few were willing to take in children with such complex histories.
 Many adoptions failed, and the children ended up right back in the foster care system.

 The Martins decided to share what was happening to children in state care with their congregation.
 What they said sparked a fire in the hearts of the church members.
-In all, 22 families decided they wanted to join the Martins and take action.
-Over time, these families adopted 77 of the hardest-to-place children in Texas, giving these children safe and loving homes.
+In total, 22 families decided to join the Martins and take action.
+Over time, these families adopted 77 of the hardest-to-place children in Texas, giving them safe and loving homes.

 Surrounded in Support

 Adopting 77 children, many with challenging behaviors and unhealed trauma, wouldn’t be easy for anyone.
-Some of the families were stretched thin on finances, and parents found themselves overwhelmed with all the care required for each child.
+Some of the Bennett Chapel families were stretched thin on finances.
+Parents found themselves overwhelmed with the care required for each child, especially those with intense trauma.
 Some felt exhausted, others burnt out.

 But where the church may not be wealthy, they were rich in faith and love.
-The church surrounded the members who adopted with support and encouragement.
+The congregation surrounded the members who adopted with support and encouragement.
 Some brought meals and helped with household chores.
 Others shared extra resources and funds.
-Together, they grew together as one church family, and each child they adopted was able to stay.
+Together, they grew as one church family, and each child they adopted was able to stay.
 Eventually, no more children were left for them to adopt in their area.
-One tiny church did that.
+One tiny church did that!

-Many of the families and adopted children of Possum Trot reside nearby and attend Bennett Chapel Missionary Baptist Church to this day.
+Today, many of the families and adopted children still attend Bennett Chapel Missionary Baptist Church.
 W.C. and Donna still serve as Bishop and First Lady.
-The children have grown to graduate college, pursue their careers, and start families of their own.
+The kids have grown to graduate college, pursue careers, and start their own families.

-Imagine what we could do if all churches in America stepped up in a similar way.
+Imagine what we could do if all churches in America stepped up and followed the Possum Trot lead.
 There would be no child welfare crisis, no child without a home, and no family left to struggle alone.
+In a nation where the number of churches (350,000-400,000) is three times higher than the number of kids waiting for adoption, there shouldn’t be a child without a home.
+Taking it a step further, there are about 360,000 children in foster care: one child per church.